thegworld/gtx-browser/docs/security/research/README.md

 # Security Research Notes

-This directory contains security research notes about parts of Chromium of particular interest to attackers.
+This directory contains security research notes about parts of GTx Browser of particular interest to attackers.

 The notes represent our understanding of a particular area of functionality at time of publishing, which we know is often incomplete, can become stale as code evolves, and may accidentally contain inaccuracies.